bcgov/nr-epd-aq-statements/doc/WARNING_SELECTION_LOGIC.md

-# Warning Selection Logic
+# Front Page Selection Logic

-This document outlines how warnings are selected for inclusion in the Recent Warnings and Wildfire Smoke Warnings lists by the `construct-lists.py` script.
+This document outlines how warnings are selected for inclusion on the front page as part of site rendering.

 ## Overview